 - Interview at least three contractors for prices and estimates.

 - Ask for a copy of their licenses.

 - Call their references.
 This is very important.

 - Take notes during the interview process.

 - Get written estimates on the money, materials, and time frame.

 - Communication before, during, and after the work is very important.

 - Try to have only one contact person with the company for the job.

 - Take more pictures before the job starts.

 - Make the job site ready for them.
-You didn’t hire them to clear out your clutter or mess before they can start working.
+You didn’t hire them to clear out your clutter before they can start working.

 - Perform periodic walk-throughs of the job site alone and take notes.

 - Take lots of notes for every phone call you make, every time you talk to a worker, who you spoke to and when, and the outcome of each conversation.